rawaccel/rawaccel/ReadMe.md

 ## Development

-Development of Raw Accel is ongoing at https://github.com/rawaccel/rawaccel.
+Developments of Raw Accel is ongoing at https://github.com/rawaccel/rawaccel.
 Bug report and pull requests are always welcome.
 Join [our Discord server](https://discord.gg/7pQh8zH) if you want to stay updated with releases or say hello.

 ## Credits
 simon - Driver & Acceleration Logic